heroku/mobile-template1/FORCE_README.md

 # Integration with Force.com

-This module shows how to use the Nforce package to interact with data on force.com To use this module, you need to:
+This module shows how to use the [Nforce]([nforce](https://github.com/kevinohara80/nforce) package to interact with data on force.com.
+To use this module, you need to:

 Create a Connect App with API access in Salesforce and copy down your OAuth consumer credentials. https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm